President and University Professor of Leadership

 Steve is past associate with the Center for Leadership Formation at Seattle University and he is co-creator and former co-director of the Thrivent Fellows Program, a national executive development program designed to identify and equip candidates of promise for executive roles in Lutheran agencies and institutions.
 Steve earlier served as a tenured professor of leadership studies and organizational behavior at Southwest Minnesota State University (SMSU) in Marshall, MN, where he founded and directed the leadership studies program and the Leadership Development Institute.

-Steve’s educational philosophy is formed by Jesuit values, guided by the Catholic intellectual tradition, and inspired by Ignatian Spirituality.
+Steve’s educational philosophy is formed by Jesuit values, guided by the Catholic Intellectual Tradition, and inspired by Ignatian Spirituality.
 He values the development of the whole person, the cultivation of the human imagination, and the exploration of what it means to be fully human.
 He is guided by the complementary and interdependent relationship between faith and reason.
 And he is inspired by a deeply relational spirituality, grounded in generosity, gratitude and action, calling us forth to be women and men for and with others, and encouraging us to find God in all things.

 An attorney and commissioned officer, Steve served in the U.S. Army Judge Advocate General’s Corps from 1990-1995.
-He held several positions while on active duty, including legal advisor to the Deputy Assistant Secretary of the Army, labor and employment law attorney on the Department of the Army Staff at the Pentagon, and as criminal trial defense counsel with the 3d Infantry Division in Wuerzburg, Germany during Operation Desert Storm.
-Steve was appointed by U.S. Secretary of the Army to serve as Minnesota’s Civilian Aide to the Secretary of the Army (CASA) from 1999-2002, and he was awarded the United States Army Outstanding Civilian Service Medal in 2002.
+He held several positions while on active duty, including legal advisor to the Deputy Assistant Secretary of the Army, labor and employment law attorney on the Department of the Army Staff at the Pentagon, and as civil law attorney and criminal trial defense counsel with the 3d Infantry Division in Wuerzburg, Germany during Operation Desert Storm.
+Steve was appointed by U.S. Secretary of the Army Louis Caldera to serve as Minnesota’s Civilian Aide to the Secretary of the Army (CASA) from 1999-2002, and he was awarded the United States Army Outstanding Civilian Service Medal in 2002.